Skip to content Skip to sidebar Skip to footer

 Transcription

-The process of our protein synthesis begins with transcription, where the DNA sequence of a gene is transcribed into our messenger RNA (mRNA).
+Although the process of our protein synthesis begins with transcription, where the DNA sequence of a gene is transcribed into our messenger RNA (mRNA).
 This occurs in the cell nucleus.
 The mRNA then carries our genetic information from the DNA to the ribosome, which is also the cell’s protein factory.

-Structure Of Gene And Chromosome
+A Fine Structure Of Gene And Chromosome

 Our genes are part of a larger structure called chromosomes; they do not exist in isolation.